dewitt4/Cloud-Custodain/docs/source/policy/mu.rst

 Mu will evaluate if a policy has changed by comparing the compiled Lambda function to the current Lambda function.
 Mu will also update the event sources if the policy has been updated.
-Mu can be used independently for managing Lambda functions with event sources.